NeuronMLP: Efficient LLM Inference via Singular Value Decomposition Compression and Tiling on AWS Trainium: Introduction

+\item We present \name, a high-performance matmul design for LLM inference on AWS Trainium that combines SVD-based compression with architecture-aware tiling. \name is specifically optimized for multi-layer perceptron (MLP) layers in Transformer, a dominant computational kernel in LLM inference.

-\item We introduce a series of techniques customized to Trainium to reduce data movement across the software-managed memory hierarchy, maximize the utilization of SRAM and compute engines, and avoid expensive matrix transpose.
+\item We introduce a series of Trainium-specific optimizations that minimize data movement across the software-managed memory hierarchy, maximize the utilization of SRAM and compute engines, and eliminate costly matrix transposes, and further improve hardware efficiency by applying tensor parallelism to SVD-decomposed weights.

-\item Evaluating with nine datasets and four recent LLMs, we show that \name largely outperform the state-of--the art matmul implemented by AWS on Trainium: at the level of matmul kernel, \name achieves an average 1.35$\times$ speedup (up to 2.22$\times$), which translates to an average 1.66$\times$ speedup (up to 2.49$\times$) for end-to-end LLM inference.
+\item We evaluate \name on nine datasets and six recent LLMs.
+Compared to the state-of-the-art AWS Neuron Kernel Interface (NKI)-based matmul kernel, at a compression ratio of 0.05, \name achieves an average 1.35$\times$ kernel-level speedup, translating to an average 1.21$\times$ end-to-end inference speedup with negligible accuracy loss.

 \end{itemize}